Quakers in Europe: Nineteenth century

 The Society of Friends in Norway started in 1814, with the highest concentration of Quakers living in and around Stavanger.
 In 1819, Quakers Knut and Anne Halvorsen had their marriage recognised and were allowed to reside in Norway.
 Other named Quakers were allowed to live in the Stavanger area by the Norwegian Royal Decrees of 1826 and 1828, on the condition that they reported births, deaths, and marriages to the authorities and did not proselytise.
 During this time two Quakers, Elias Tastad and Knut Halvorsen, were prosecuted for burying their deceased family members in un-consecrated soil.
 During the 1825 mass migration of Norwegians to America, the numbers of Norwegian Quakers in the country diminished by a third.

 In 1846, the Society of Friends became the first officially registered and legal religious society outside the state church of Norway.
 It was not until 1956 that other groups (the Methodists and Lammers society) were registered in a similar way.
 Throughout the 1840s, Norwegian Quakers were subject to the Act Relating to Dissenters (1845), which was intended to keep dissenting groups in small, isolated pockets of Norwegian society.
-Despite this, Quakerism continued to spread, and new meeting houses were built in Kvinesdal, Sauda, Roldal, Skjold, and Tromsø during the 1840s.
+Despite this, Quakerism continued to spread, and new meeting houses were built in Kvinesdal, Sauda, Røldal, Skjold, and Tromsø during the 1840s.
 Still a relatively small population, Quakers numbered 473 in the 1865 census.

 During the latter half of the nineteenth century, Quakers were very active in the Norwegian peace movement, which threatened their status as an organisation.
 After the Napoleonic wars, Norway maintained conscription, and a number of Norwegian Quakers were punished for conscientious objection.
 One of the first recorded Norwegian Quaker conscientious objectors, Soren Olsen, was lashed for three days in 1848.
 In a wider act of objection, in 1898 the clerk of Stavanger meeting refused to submit the names of Quaker conscripts to the local authorities.

 In 1898, the Norwegian Society of Friends became a private religious organisation, which meant that the organisation was no longer subject to the act on dissenters.
 The society accepted new members and was able to continue to carry out funerals and marriages.